Skip to content

 Detective Chief Superintendent Caroline Haines, who leads the North Area policing team, said:

-“PC Watts has shown a complete disregard for this victim-survivor and for his duty to protect women and girls – in the vilest way.
+“Tony Watts has shown a complete disregard for this victim-survivor and for his duty to protect women and girls – in the vilest way.

-“We are going above and beyond at the Met to rid the force of those who corrupt our integrity, and it is quite right that PC Watts has been held accountable for his actions.
+“We are going above and beyond at the Met to rid the force of those who corrupt our integrity, and it is quite right that Watts has been held accountable for his actions.

 “My message to any other victims who may have experienced a sexual encounter they felt wasn’t right is that they can and should come forward, and we will do everything we can to support you.”

-PC Watts was arrested following the incident being reported in May 2022.
+Watts was arrested following the incident being reported in May 2022.

 He was bailed while further enquiries took place, before being charged with rape on Wednesday, 25 September 2024 and suspended from duty.